ataegeasilturk/ataegeasilturk.github.io/README.md

 ###### Some known issues

-You can only delete first save.
+You can only delete the first record.

 ### Todo List